-Ready to take a step back through time with your iPhone camera?
+Ready to take a step back in time with your iPhone camera?
 Not only is vintage photography currently trending, but it’s also allowing photographers to experiment with different looks for a fresh spin on old-school vibes.
 Dedicated apps and unique filters make vintage photography easier than ever, so you can emulate your favorite style from the early days of film to the 1980s and 1990s.
 All you need is an artistic eye and a willingness to experiment as you go through the editing process.

 What is a vintage photo?